Multi-modal cross-domain mixed fusion model with dual disentanglement for fault diagnosis under unseen working conditions: Methodology

-The fusion coefficient $\alpha$ is sampled from \textit{Beta} distribution similar to Mixup~\cite{mixup}, whereas extra operation is introduced to realize external interpolation close to the original data.
+The fusion coefficient $\alpha$ is sampled from \textit{Beta} distribution similar to Mixup~\cite{mixup}, whereas an extra operation is introduced to realize extrapolation close to the original data.
+Unlike standard Mixup, which adopts symmetric interpolation to fuse different samples and labels, we introduce a constrained extrapolation to further expand the data space along the domain variation direction.
+The extrapolation ensures that the generated sample remains close to the original sample by constraining the coefficient close to 1 while introducing controlled domain variation.
+This design can preserve consistency with the original samples and produce physically meaningful perturbations.
 Firstly, a value $\alpha^\prime$ is obtained from \textit{Beta} distribution as